Break the Work-Life Conflict

 Our ancestors integrated work, family, and community seamlessly.
-We can learn from them to secure work-life balance, and happiness!
+We can learn from them to secure our own work-life balance and happiness.

-Frankly, it may not even be appropriate to think about balance—because work and life may not be polar opposites.
+Though I’ve written before about the work-life balance, I’m not actually convinced that it’s appropriate to think about a “balance” between the two—because work and life may not be polar opposites.

 To do this, we need to go back a few generations.
-Actually … many, many generations.
-Consider the life for which we were designed—physically, emotionally and socially.
+Actually, we need to go back many, many generations and consider the life for which we were designed, physically, emotionally, and socially.

-We often consider our work colleagues to be aliens—from another tribe, or another community.
-Instead, we should consider them to be our extended tribe.
-When you start investing in colleagues, work feels less like work, and more like life.
+What if we instead considered them to be our extended tribe?
+You see, when you start investing in colleagues, work feels less like work and more like life.

 Research shows how good relationships at work pay dividends.
-People who feel appreciated and supported at work live longer, healthier and happier lives.
-It’s good for all of us!
+People who feel appreciated and supported at work live longer, healthier, and happier lives—and that’s good for all of us!

-Is it really that bad to take a little work home, if it allows you to spend the afternoon watching your son play football?
-Is it really that bad to spend 30 minutes on email after dinner if it means you can leave the office 30 minutes early to do physics homework with your daughter?
+On the flip side, you could also consider bringing work home with you.
+After all, is it really that bad to take a little work home if it allows you to spend the afternoon watching your child play sports?
+Is it really that bad to spend 30 minutes on email after dinner if it means you can take a longer break to meet up for lunch with your spouse?
 I’m sure that even your loved ones would vote for these compromises.

 I hope that you will begin to appreciate that work and life can be interlocked and overlapped.
 When you appreciate that work is life, and life is work, you will reduce the stress you feel in the either-or paradigm.
-You will worry less about preserving your work-life balance, and will focus more on finding happiness at both work and home.
+You will worry less about preserving your work-life balance and focus more on finding happiness both at work and at home.

 Mother Nature designed us to both live and work, and she didn’t draw a solid line between the two.
 When we honor our natural design, she rewards us with health and happiness.
 Try it.